sukykaur/AzureNIST800-171/DWOverview.md

 ![alt text](?raw=true)

 ## Compliance documentation
-The [Azure Security and Compliance Blueprint – NIST SP 800-171 Customer Responsibility Matrix (CRM)](https://aka.ms/) lists all security controls required by NIST SP 800-171.
-The CRM details whether the implementation of each control is the responsibility of Microsoft, the customer, or shared between the two.
+The [Azure Security and Compliance Blueprint – NIST SP 800-171 Customer Responsibility Matrix](https://aka.ms/) lists all security controls required by NIST SP 800-171.
+This matrix details whether the implementation of each control is the responsibility of Microsoft, the customer, or shared between the two.

-The [Azure Security and Compliance Blueprint - NIST SP 800-171 Data Warehouse Implementation Matrix](https://aka.ms/) provides information on which NIST SP 800-171 controls are covered by the data warehouse architecture, including detailed descriptions of how the implementation meets the requirements of each covered control.
+The [Azure Security and Compliance Blueprint - NIST SP 800-171 Data Warehouse Control Implementation Matrix](https://aka.ms/) provides information on which NIST SP 800-171 controls are covered by the data warehouse architecture, including detailed descriptions of how the implementation meets the requirements of each covered control.

 ## Guidance and recommendations
 ### VPN and ExpressRoute